Healthcare in Moldova: Life expectancy

 Despite the Republic of Moldova being the poorest country in the WHO European Region, life expectancy estimates are 2–5 years higher than similar estimates for considerably richer countries in the Commonwealth of Independent States (CIS), namely 69.13 years in 2010.
 Mortality rates are particularly high for the working age population – and the reduction of life expectancy through death before 65 years of age was 12 years for men and 6.4 years for women in 2010.
 This has contributed to a significant and growing gender gap in life expectancy: 64.86 for males and 73.5 years for females in 2010.
 This is also reflected in disability-adjusted life expectancy (DALE), which was 58 years for men and 63 years for women in 2007.

 Emergency aid

-The largest national emergency aid service is concentrated and is being in service within Chisinau - the capital region of Moldova.
-Nowadays in Chisinau operate 600 ambulance municipal cars, instead of 92 how is required and a dozen cars of private emergency service - Calmed.
-Every day there are registered and served 800 emergency calls within Chisinau and more than 2000 emergency calls within the whole Moldova per day.
-The core of emergency system in Chisinau is National Scientific and Practical Centre for Emergency Medicine with 620 beds and a staff of 3138 personnel.
+The largest national emergency aid service is concentrated and is being in service within Chișinău – the capital region of Moldova.
+Nowadays in Chișinău operate 600 ambulance municipal cars, instead of 92 how is required and a dozen cars of private emergency service - Calmed.
+Every day there are registered and served 800 emergency calls within Chișinău and more than 2000 emergency calls within the whole Moldova per day.
+The core of emergency system in Chișinău is National Scientific and Practical Centre for Emergency Medicine with 620 beds and a staff of 3138 personnel.